liawifelix/auto-text-removal/README.md

 # Auto Text Removal
-Auto text removal using CRAFT to detect the text and LaMa Cleaner to remove the text.
+Auto text removal using CRAFT to detect the text and LaMa to remove the text.
 Highly motivated by [`auto-lama`](https://github.com/andy971022/auto-lama) which do object detection + LaMa.

 ## Implementation pipeline
 ![pipeline](./assets/image_1.png)